 What has been your biggest breastfeeding challenge?

-Who (or what) offers you support?
+Who (or what) has offered you the most support?

-Any other advice for other breastfeeding moms?
+Any advice for other mothers who want to breastfeed?